nitishdayal/notes/secrets_of_the_javascript_ninja_second_edition/part_2/CHAPTER_03.md

 Topics Covered:

 - Importance of understanding JavaScript functions
-- What it means for a function to be a 'first-class citizen'.
+- What it means for a function to be a 'first-class citizen'
 - Define a function
 - Secrets of assigning parameters